Sid-darthvader/sid-darthvader.github.io/_pages/about.md

+---
+permalink: /
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Hi!
 I am Sid.
-In my free time you will find me listening to Classical Rock music, watching sitcoms or trying to find excuses to quote silly puns and Star Wars references.
-As a kid, I was fascinated by how Artificial Intelligence got potrayed in sci-fi movies and novels.
-Which is one of the main reasons how I got introduced to this field.

 My area of research lies in Predictive Modelling, Statistical Machine Learning and Causal Inference.
 Previously, I have worked on its applications to areas such as Materials Informatics, Computational Social Sciences, Business Analytics and Enviromental Sciences.
+In my free time you will find me listening to Classical Rock music, watching sitcoms or trying to find excuses to quote silly puns and Star Wars references.
+As a kid, I was quite fascinated by how Artificial Intelligence got potrayed in sci-fi movies and novels which ultimately got me doing research in this field today.

 ## News
 ### Working as a Research Intern at IIT Roorkee (May-2020)